innovencelabs/byteshare/CONTRIBUTING.md

 ## How to get started?
 - Before creating a new issue or PR, check if that [Issues](https://github.com/ambujraj/byteshare/issues) or [PRs](https://github.com/ambujraj/byteshare/pulls) already exists.
 - Prerequisites
-  - Python v3.10
-  - Node v20.11
+  - Docker
   - Terraform
-  - AWS CLI configured with your AWS account
+  - AWS CLI configured with your AWS account (to create resources)
   - [Cloudflare account](https://www.cloudflare.com/)
   - [Appwrite account](https://appwrite.io/)
 - Steps to run locally